adamkurth/reborn_dev/doc/source/index.rst

 --------------------------

 The reborn Python package contains utilities for the simulation and analysis of x-ray diffraction under the Born approximation.
-The content of reborn is dictated by the needs of the Kirian group, but it is available for anyone to use under the GNU V3 License..
+The content of reborn is mostly dictated by the needs of the Kirian group, but it is available for anyone to use under the GNU V3 License.
 Similar utilities with related aspirations are:
 `thor <https://github.com/tjlane/thor>`_,
 `OnDa <https://github.com/ondateam>`_,
 `DIALS <https://dials.github.io/>`_,